 - There are a number of products in preclinical research and clinical development by third parties to treat Stargardt disease.
-Based on publicly available information, we are aware that Sanofi, Acucela Inc., Alkeus Pharmaceuticals, Inc., Vision Medicines, Inc. and Lin BioScience, Inc. each have development programs in Stargardt disease.
-Four of these programs, Acucela, Alkeus, Vision Medicines and Lin BioScience, are exploring the use of oral therapeutics, while Sanofi, with technology provided by Oxford BioMedica plc, is using a gene therapy approach.
+Based on publicly available information, we are aware that Sanofi, Acucela Inc., Alkeus Pharmaceuticals, Inc., Vision Medicines, Inc., Lin BioScience, Inc., Nightstar Therapeutics plc and ProQR Therapeutics N.V. each have development programs in Stargardt disease.
+In addition, several academic organizations have early programs in Stargardt disease.
+Four of these programs, Acucela, Alkeus, Vision Medicines and Lin BioScience, are exploring the use of oral therapeutics, while Sanofi, with technology provided by Oxford BioMedica plc, and Nightstar are each using a gene therapy approach and ProQR is using an RNA interference approach.
 Acucela's, Alkeus's and Sanofi's product candidates are each in Phase 2 development. - In the case of orphan diseases such as Stargardt disease, should we be successful in development, our commercialization efforts may rely on non-patent market exclusivity periods under the Orphan Drug Act and the Hatch-Waxman Act.
 The Orphan Drug Act only provides exclusivity periods for the specific drug granted orphan designation for a specific indication.
 In addition, there are limited circumstances under each of the Orphan Drug Act and the Hatch-Waxman Act that could result in our loss of data and marketing exclusivity, which could allow a competitor to enter the market.
 Failure to maintain either data or market exclusivity period would have a material adverse effect on our ability to commercialize our product candidates.